 What Conservation Means to Me: This is my "why"

-Environmental conservation, the subject near and dear to me, addresses current and future threats to the environment and the living things in it.
-I am far from the expert on definitions and practices in field of conservation, so I encourage anyone interested in learning more to download a copy of the pamphlet "Tools of Engagement," published by The National Audubon Society, and "Open Standards for the Practice of Conservation," published by the Conservation Measures Partnership.
+Environmental conservation, a subject near and dear to me, addresses current and future threats to the environment and the living things in it.
+I am far from an expert on definitions and practices in field of conservation, so I encourage anyone interested in learning more to download a copy of the pamphlet "Tools of Engagement," published by The National Audubon Society, and "Open Standards for the Practice of Conservation," published by the Conservation Measures Partnership.

 I support conservation organizations that share my vision.
 For more information on an organization I support, please visit Yellowstone Forever to see the real work this organization is doing to save one of the wildest places on earth for future generations.

 So, that is a quick overview of my "why."
 I hope you find your "why" along the way.